 Business Name: While many business owners have businesses associated with their accounts, they may not be as public about them.
 For example, most people refer to my business by referring to me, when in reality, my business is Gaffin Creative.

-Social Media: I always like to have the guest provide the preferred social media links so that hosts can review their social media channels before reaching back out and knows that they’re the correct ones.
+Social Media: I always like to have the guest provide the preferred social media links so that hosts can review their social media channels before reaching back out and know that they’re the correct ones.

 Topics the Guest Wants to Discuss: Asking your potential guest to provide you with the topic they’re hoping to discuss will allow you to know their expertise, especially if you don’t know them.
-That’s why I encourage you to include a field that allows the to describe their topic.
+That’s why I encourage you to include a field that allows them to describe their topic.

-Note: Some applicants will suggest that they can talk about anything business related.
+Note: Some applicants will suggest that they can talk about anything business-related.
 If this happens, I highly encourage you to push back on this and encourage them to come up with topics that fit their brand.
 A great resource that you can share with them is Episode 150 of the Speak to Scale Podcast with Jessica Rasdall.

 Takeaways to Implement: Have them list a few key takeaways that they would share related to their topic, as this will help guide the outline for the interview and the questions you’ll ask.
 Make sure that the guest can provide tangible takeaways that are beneficial to your audience.
-It is also important to make sure that is a topic that your listeners will be interested in learning about..
+It is also important to make sure that is a topic that your listeners will be interested in learning about.

 Now that you have each of the components to build your form, let’s talk about where you can host your form!
 Here are some websites you can use to create your forms quickly and efficiently: